 Art has been used in medicine as a resource for learning and a tool for for care for hundreds of years and the practice of medicine itself is often described as an art.

-C P Snows (a novelist and chemist) presented the BBc’s Reith Lecture in 1959 on ‘The Two Cultures’.
+C P Snows (a novelist and chemist) presented the BBC’s Reith Lecture in 1959 on ‘The Two Cultures’.
 He called for increased dialogue between the scientific and artistic communities.
 This was 70 years ago, although there has been a significant change there is still much to be done to harness the power of the arts in medical education and healthcare.

 Medical training teaches from a scientific perspective.
 This view is essential but unidirectional.
 The care of patients can be enhanced by viewing the world from other perspectives.
 Art helps clinicians appreciate other perspectives and fosters the skills of curiosity and creativity leading to a state of wonder where what is seen and done is questioned to become wiser, kinder and more understanding.
 The medical humanities are now a specialist subject in their own right, but there is scope for art to add value in teaching both the undergraduate and postgraduate medical curricula.